 With the mission of inspiring young people to creative and productive lives through the art of the theater, DCT is now proud to be able to create a positive, fun atmosphere for families with sensory friendly needs.
 A child with autism or some other sensory challenge who loves theater and the arts will be excited about this new program at DCT and, hopefully, with the transformational experience of theater, will be inspired to creatively contribute to the world and their community in their own way.

-Next Sensory-Friendly Performance Day Schedule
+Next Sensory-Friendly Event

-1:00 Doors to the theater are opened
+1:00 PM Doors to the theater are opened

-1:30 Show begins
+1:30 PM Show begins

-Enjoyed by ages 3 and up
+Recommended for ages 5 and up

 Sensory Shows Coming Up

-Enjoyed by ages 5 and up
+Recommended for ages 5 and up

 Sensory Show Adaptations